koopero/numerick/README.md

-`numerick` is a module for the parsing & formatting of numbers in a variety of human-friendly formats, as well conversion to and from normaliz
+`numerick` is a module for the parsing & formatting of numbers in a variety of human-friendly formats, as well conversion to and from normalized forms.

 # Usage